 Both buccaneers and filibusters played an important role in the economic development of the Caribbean, especially in the 17th century and the following one, when the European powers, engrossed in their struggles, could not satisfy the needs of their growing colonies, almost completely isolated by the rigid monopolistic control, leaving no other resource than smuggling to be able to exchange the merchandise that otherwise would have remained hidden waiting for the arrival of a ship of the same nationality, with the consequent risk of deterioration.

-Apparently, the ways for the illegal introduction of articles were several, but the most frequent are reduced, according to a testimony of the time, to two: the unloading of merchandise in any point of the smooth coast of the peninsula, before the accomplice look of some sentinel of the numerous watchmen located along the coast.
+The ways for the illegal introduction of articles were several, but the most frequent are reduced, according to a testimony of the time, to two: the unloading of merchandise in any point of the smooth coast of the peninsula, before the accomplice look of some sentinel of the numerous watchmen located along the coast.
 It was called "tráfico a la pica" ("traffic with the pike"), because of the weapon used by the sellers to defend themselves in case the buyers wanted to take all the merchandise by force.

 The trade was carried out at night and the colonists were called with a cannon shot and those who wanted to traffic approached in their boats with the goods for the exchange or with sounding silver, credit was never given.
 The second way, in the port of Campeche itself as well as in numerous cities of the Caribbean, consisted of French, English, Dutch, and even Danish ships approaching the coast with the pretext of urgently needing water, firewood, or provisions; or of serious damage that impeded navigation.
 Permission was then requested from the authorities for the vessel to enter the port, accompanying the request with a generous gift, which generally had a good effect.
-Once permission was granted, a sort of ceremonial was followed to "prevent" the goods from being disembarked, sealing one of the hold doors, but making sure that a second way was always left open, and mysteriously at night the boxes of goods were replaced by wax, honey, hides and Yucatecan cottons.
+Once permission was granted, a sort of ceremonial was followed to "prevent" the goods from being disembarked, sealing one of the hold doors, but making sure that a second way was always left open, and mysteriously at night, the boxes of goods were replaced by wax, honey, hides, and Yucatecan cotton.